dotnet/docs-maui/docs/user-interface/menu-bar.md

 # Display a menu bar in a .NET MAUI desktop app

-A .NET Multi-platform App UI (.NET MAUI) menu bar is a container that presents a set of menus in a horizontal row, at the top of an app on Windows and Mac Catalyst.
+A .NET Multi-platform App UI (.NET MAUI) menu bar is a container that presents a set of menus in a horizontal row, at the top of an app on Mac Catalyst and Windows.

 Each top-level menu in the menu bar, known as a menu bar item, is represented by a `MenuBarItem` object. `MenuBarItem` defines the following properties: